icapps/flutter-model-generator/README.md

     ignoreField:
       ignore: false #this field will not be final, and not be used in the json parsing
       type: string
+    mutableField:
+      non_final: true #Field will not be marked final
+      type: string

 Address:
   path: webservice/user